mikestead/swagger-routes/README.md

     	template: './template/handler.mustache', // can also be set with a loaded template
     	getTemplateView: operation => operation, // define the object to be rendered by your template
     	create: operation => (req, res) => {}, // see Handler Factory section for details
-    	generate: true // hander file generation on by default }
+    	generate: true, // hander file generation on by default
+        group: false // when true each handler file will be placed under a directory named after its primary tag }
 }
 ```